nguyentimmy/Azure-Web-Application-Security/README.md

 | :heavy_check_mark: Created a custom WAF rule to protect against international traffic. |

-### Part 4: Analyze and Fix a Security Center Recommendation
+### 🔍 Step 4 — Analyze and Fix a Security Center Recommendation

 **Azure Security Center** is a management system that provides best practices and recommendations to enhance the security of your cloud resources.